jessicarush/python-notes/deployment.md

 ## Misc

-Should you need to copy a file from your local machine to your server via SSH, not that the path for an Ubuntu user begins with `/home/`, for example:
+Should you need to copy a file from your local machine to your server via SSH, note that the path for an Ubuntu user begins with `/home/`, for example:
 ```
 scp /Users/jessicarush/Documents/Coding/Projects/review/data.db review@165.227.39.154:/home/review/backup
 ```